seizaku/coursecha/README.md

 ## Features 🧭

 * **Adaptive Learning:**
-    * **Assessment Module:** Evaluates a user's existing knowledge and understanding of urban microfarming concepts.
     * **Personalized Learning Path:** Based on the assessment results, Coursecha generates a unique learning path tailored to the individual's needs.
 This path is visualized as a **clear and concise flowchart** outlining the learning journey.
     * **Step-by-Step Guidance:** Each step in the learning path provides access to relevant **learning materials**, including text, video, and interactive tutorials, ensuring a comprehensive understanding of each topic.
 * **AI-powered Chatbot Integration:**